 Well, Cherry Falls completely flips the concept in a refreshing way.
 Here, we have a movie about a killer who only targets virgins.
 Right away, you have a gripping premise.
-I would greenlight that in a heartbeat just based on that logline.
+I would green-light that in a heartbeat just based on the log-line.
 But it’s even funnier to watch the film develop and explore that concept.
-Because once it becomes clear as to what the killer is doing, you have a whole high school full of teenagers in a mad dash to get laid so that they don’t die next.
+Because once it becomes clear as to what the killer is doing, you have a whole high school full of teenagers in a mad dash to get laid so they don’t die next.

 Through her character and that sense of questioning, we can see Cherry Falls for the smart, innovative movie that it really is.
 It’s a surprisingly in-depth and sincere commentary on teenage sexuality and the constant, conflicting pressure both to be sexually active and to be abstinent that all young people face.
 But, of course, it’s all told through the lens of horror-comedy.
 In fact, as a smart, satirical horror examination of teenage sexuality it would make a great double bill with Ginger Snaps.

 While so many other films of its era have gone on to either become cult classics or to be revered by people who first watched them when they were kids in the ‘90s, Cherry Falls went unnoticed for the longest time.
 For a long stretch, it really had no audience.
-It was really only in the past year or two that I talked to other people who had seen it, let alone liked it.
-It didn’t have a large release, it wasn’t a huge hit on video, and it was a different movie than what fans were used to seeing at the time.
+It has only been in recent years that I have talked to other people who have seen it, let alone liked it.
+The film debuted on cable and it wasn’t a huge hit on video.
+Plus, it was a different movie than what fans were used to seeing at the time.
 Like a lot of the best indie horror features, Cherry Falls developed an audience over a long period of time.
 I remember first seeing it at around 13, on the USA Network, and immediately grasping the concept, even as a kid.
-Because I’d seen Scream, I knew all the things Cherry Falls was referencing.
+Because I’d seen Scream, I knew all the tropes Cherry Falls was referencing.

-But one of the things I like about this movie is that it doesn’t necessarily waste time referencing those things.
+But one of the aspects I like about this movie is that it doesn’t necessarily waste time referencing those tropes.
 It relies on the fact that you’re going to get why the concept is innovative and unique and doesn’t waste time explaining itself to death.
-That’s a rare, appreciated thing.
+That’s rare to see.
 At the same time, it doesn’t forget to be a slasher.
 For all its comedy and commentary, this is still a horror film and works well as such.
 The killer’s look harkens back to genre greats like Psycho and—in particular—Brian De Palma’s Dressed to Kill.

-Even though the flick is sixteen years old, I won’t spoil it here because there are so many people who still haven’t seen it.
+Even though the flick is twenty-two-years-old, I won’t spoil it here because there are so many people who still haven’t seen it.
 But if you haven’t, now’s the time.
-It’s just been given the great, deluxe Blu-ray Scream Factory treatment, so it’s commercially available again where it hadn’t been for a fairly long time.
+It was given the Scream Factory treatment a while back, so it’s commercially available again where it hadn’t been for a long time.
 Besides that, it’s just a great, really fun, underrated gem.
 More people need to see this film.
 I get questions about it sometimes, so I think that means people are getting curious, and that’s good.
-There’s definitely been a turnaround of more and more people at least wanting to see it and now that it’s out there, hopefully soon we can acknowledge it as the bizarre, funny cult classic it deserves to be.
+There’s definitely been a turnaround of more and more people at least wanting to see it and now that it’s out there, hopefully we can acknowledge it as the bizarre, funny, cult classic it is.